legalese/legalese.github.io/doc/dsl.md

 An L4 program may implement a contract, in the sense that it may trigger real-world events, e.g. transferring Bitcoin or making an entry in a blockchain, sending PDFs for e-signature, calling against a government filing API, or emailing a notice to counterparties.

-Implementation example: parties PA, PB, and PC agree that when A pays B, then C must pay A. Instead of the tedium of PA proving to PC that it has paid PB, the proof of payment could sit in a publicly accessible blockchain, and PC could set a monitor on the blockchain, such that when the proof of payment appears, PC automatically pays PA.
-The contract itself would trigger the payment, and neither PA nor PC would not need to consciously approve or initiate anything.
-This is desirable because it allows PA to post selfies to Instagram and browse cat pictures instead: this is progress, by Whitehead's definition: *Civilization advances by extending the number of important operations which we can perform without thinking about them.*
+Implementation example: parties PA, PB, and PC agree that when PB pays PC, then PA must pay PB.
+Instead of the tedium of PB proving to PA that it has paid PC, the proof of payment could sit in a publicly accessible blockchain, and PA could set a monitor on the blockchain, such that when the proof of payment appears, PA automatically pays PB.
+The contract itself would trigger the payment, and neither PA nor PB would need to consciously approve or initiate anything.
+This is desirable.
+Humans have better things to do.
+PA can keep on posting selfies to Instagram, and PB can keep on browsing cat videos.
+This is progress, by Whitehead's definition: *Civilization advances by extending the number of important operations which we can perform without thinking about them.*

 An L4 program may validate an event log, auditing a set of past events, or evaluating a proposed scenario (series of future events), and returning an opinion regarding compliance, breach, and current state.